Point interactions and singular solutions to semilinear elliptic equations: Main results

-a ground state $u$ corresponds to the quasi-periodic solution $\psi(t,x)=e^{\ii\lambda t}u(x)$, whose stability/instability is addressed \cite{finco-noja,FGI}.
+a ground state $u$ corresponds to the quasi-periodic solution $\psi(t,x)=e^{\ii\lambda t}u(x)$, whose stability/instability is addressed \cite{FGI, finco-noja}.
 The existence of action-minimizing solutions has been also investigated for singular Schr\"odinger equations with non-local nonlinearities \cite{GMS-CPDE,DPR-SN,DPR-H}, additional Coulomb interactions \cite{boni-gallone}, and Kirchhoff-type terms \cite{DPR-NA}.

-Our second main result shows that, for $\lambda>\lambda_{\alpha}$, the action functional admits infinitely many singular critical points, in addition to the ground states, partially extending to the singular setting classical results available in the regular case -- see e.g.~\cite{BerLio} and references therein. \begin{theorem} Fix $\sigma=1$, $\alpha\in\R$, $\lambda>\lambda_{\alpha}$, and $d=2$, $p\in(1,\infty)$ or $d=3$, $p\in(1,2)$.
-Then $S_{\lambda,\alpha}$ admits infinitely many singular critical points. \end{theorem} The above result is of independent interest in the context of variational analysis of models with zero range perturbations.
-In addition, as shown below, when combined with other structural properties of Schr\"odinger equations with point interactions, it can provide new insights also into elliptic PDEs with isolated singularities.
+Our next main result shows that, for $\lambda>\lambda_{\alpha}$, $S_{\lambda,\alpha}$ admits infinitely many singular critical points besides ground states, partially extending to the singular setting classical results available in the regular case -- see e.g.~\cite{BerLio} and references therein. \begin{theorem} Fix $\sigma=1$, $\alpha\in\R$, $\lambda>\lambda_{\alpha}$, and $d=2$, $p\in(1,\infty)$ or $d=3$, $p\in(1,2)$.
+Then $S_{\lambda,\alpha}$ admits infinitely many singular, radial critical points. \end{theorem} The above result fits into the broader context of variational analysis for models with zero-range perturbations.
+Its proof relies on a general procedure developed by Ambrosetti and Rabinowitz in \cite{AR-73} -- see Section \ref{sec:var} for details.
+In addition, as shown below, when combined with other structural properties of Schr\"odinger equations with point interactions, it can also provide new insights into elliptic PDEs with isolated singularities.